daiagi/polkadot-light-client/README.md

 ## How to Use

-swgger documentation is available at http://localhost:3000/api-docs
+swagger documentation is available at http://localhost:3000/api-docs

 The client provides a simple REST API to interact with the Polkadot network.
 The following endpoints are available: